 Many of us are finally settling in a bit after the economic shifts brought on by the pandemic.
 And we’re still grappling with inflation.
 In fact, Moody Analytics’ Chief Economist Mark Zandi says that inflation is costing consumers $709 a month more this year than two years ago.
 Yikes!

 This year, 41 percent of holiday shoppers planned to start their shopping by October or earlier.
 And they’re mostly doing it to spread out their holiday budget.

 Cool Takeaways from This Year’s Holiday Strategy

-In fact, 42 percent of Millennials and 50 percent of GenZers say social media is THE MOST RELEVANT channel for ads.
-Millennial women surveyed by Bustle say they EXPECT to see brands represented on social media.
-Gen Zers say sponsored content that is the result of a partnership between a brand and their favorite social media influencers is an acceptable way for brands to approach them.
+Forty-two percent of Millennials and 50 percent of Gen Zers say social media is THE MOST RELEVANT channel for ads.
+Millennial women surveyed by Bustle say they expect to see brands represented on social media.
+Gen Zers say sponsored content resulting from partnerships between brands and their favorite influencers Is an acceptable way for brands to approach them.

 So, if you’re still grappling with whether or not you should incorporate social media marketing into this last-minute holiday push, the answer is absolutely.

 Without further ado, here is the step-by-step guide to holiday social media marketing.

 COPY AND PASTE THIS CODE TO EMBED ON YOUR SITE